Dmitry Tursunov: 2003–2005

-After making two finals on the ATP Challenger Tour in Aptos losing to Jeff Salzenstein and in the Bronx, New York to Ivo Karlović, Tursunov qualified for his first Grand Slam event at the US Open defeating former world number one and then world No. 14, Gustavo Kuerten, in five sets, earning his first top-20 win before losing in the third round to Xavier Malisse.
+After making two finals on the ATP Challenger Tour in Aptos losing to Jeff Salzenstein and in the Bronx, New York to Ivo Karlović, Tursunov qualified for his first Grand Slam event at the US Open defeating former world-number-one and then world No. 14, Gustavo Kuerten, in five sets, earning his first top-20 win before losing in the third round to Xavier Malisse.
 Continuing on after the US Open, he won two consecutive Challenger titles: in Mandeville, Louisiana over Jan Hernych, and in San Antonio, Texas over Sébastien de Chaunac, and then the semifinals of his next two Challenger tournaments.
 At the end of 2003, he finished the year ranked in the top 100 for the first time in his career.

 Tursunov started the season of 2004 losing in the first rounds of Chennai Open and Australian Open, but won Waikoloa Challenger over Alejandro Falla.
 He then reached the quarterfinals of the Cellular South Cup losing to Mardy Fish.
-He then played in his first Masters event but lost in the first rounds of Pacific Life Open and NASDAQ-100 Open.
+He then played in his first Masters event but lost in the first rounds of Indian Wells Open and Miami Open.
 He then reached the quarterfinals of U.S. Clay Court Championships losing to eventual champion Tommy Haas.
-He then lost in the first round in his next three ATP Tour in the Torneo Godó, French Open, and Stella Artois Championships.
+He then lost in the first round in his next three ATP Tour in the Torneo Godó, French Open, and Queen's Club.
 However, he rebounded in the Wimbledon Championships upsetting 19th seed and compatriot Marat Safin in the first round and eventually fell to ninth seed Carlos Moyá in the third round.
 At the TD Waterhouse Cup, he was able to reach his first ATP Tour semifinals retiring against Lleyton Hewitt.
 After the US Open loss to Fabrice Santoro in the second round, Tursunov was forced out of tennis again for seven months with a broken vertebra suffered in a boating accident.